ilhamfp/puisi-pantun-generator/README.md

 # Puisi & Pantun Generator
 Puisi and pantun is an Indonesian poetic form.
-I scraped some data, fine tune GPT-2, and generated one.
+I scraped some puisi & pantun, fine tune GPT-2, and generated one.

 ## Dataset
 The dataset was collected by scraping various websites.